 - Wait for the installation to finish and click Finish.

-Such an installation installs the following agents on the local machine :
+Such an installation installs the following services and respective components on the local machine :

 Once the product is installed, it is ready for configuration and first-time use.